 On April 20, 2020, the Sponsor committed to provide Tuscan an aggregate of \$500,000 in loans.
 The loans were non-interest bearing, unsecured and due upon the consummation of the Business Combination.
+In the event that a business combination does not close, the loans would be repaid only out of funds held outside the trust account to the extent such funds are available.
+Otherwise, all amounts loaned to Tuscan would be forgiven.
 On April 21, 2020, Tuscan issued an unsecured promissory note to the Sponsor in the aggregate amount of \$300,000 (the "Sponsor Note"), of which \$200,000 was drawn upon on such date.

 On February 12, 2021, Tuscan issued an unsecured promissory note to the Sponsor in the aggregate amount of \$1,200,000 (together, with the Sponsor Note, the "Convertible Promissory Notes").
-The Convertible Promissory Notes were convertible, at the lender's option, into units of the Company at a price of \$10.00 per unit.
+The Convertible Promissory Notes were convertible, at the lender's option, into units of the Company at a price of \$10.00 per unit